CoderBabaSatish/SFlashMap/README.md

 # SFlashMap
- Small map application in iSO.
-Application should open map after start.
+ - Small map application in iSO.
+ - Application should open map after start.
+ - iOS MapKit framework is used as a map provider.